Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Alert authorities for accidents or unusual conditions.
+- Alert relevant authorities of accidents and incidents or potential anomalies.

 Libraries

-- Scikit-learn: For machine learning models to predict traffic patterns and optimize traffic flow.
+- Scikit-learn: A Library for machine learning models to help predict traffic congestion patterns and to model the most effective traffic light cycle times.

 Source Code: https://github.com/jayita13/AUTOMATED-TRAFFIC-MANAGEMENT-SYSTEM